node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 There are some BBB specific nodes that give you direct access to the I/O pins in the simplest possible manner.
 The easiest way to install them is direct from npm.

-For Debian Jessie based builds with kernel 4.x run the following commands in the user directory of your Node-RED install.
+For Debian based builds with kernel 4.x run the following commands in the user directory of your Node-RED install.
 This is usually `~/.node-red`

     sudo npm install -g --unsafe-perm beaglebone-io johnny-five node-red-contrib-gpio